coreyczhang/Audio-ML-Semantic-Tagger/README.md

 ## Acknowledgments

-Research conducted at Northwestern University under the mentorship of Katherine O'Toole.
+Research conducted at Northwestern University in the Human AI Collaboration Lab under the mentorship of Katherine O'Toole.

 ## License